 Providers of e-learnings for climate change mitigation

-There are several organisations which offer online-based trainings related to climate change mitigation and MRV:
+There are several organisations which offer online-based trainings related to climate policies and actions:

 Greenhouse Gas Protocol: The Greenhouse Gas Protocol offers multiple online learning solutions to get busy professionals up-to-speed on the world's most widely used greenhouse gas accounting standards.